 Keeping in Touch in South Korea

-The large expat community in Seoul also means that there is access to an array of English newspapers and publications, although most are in electronic form.
+The large expat community in Seoul also means that there is access to an array of English newspapers and publications, although most are in digital form.

-Internet connectivity in South Korea is incredibly impressive.
-The country boasts the fastest Internet in the world, surpassing even its biggest rivals, China and Japan.
-Seoul is primarily outfitted with fibre optic lines, which results in seriously impressive speeds.
+South Korea frequently ranks as having the fastest internet in the world, surpassing even its biggest rivals, China and Japan.
+Seoul is primarily outfitted with fibre optic lines, which results in fast and reliable internet speeds.

-Outside of the big city, DSL lines are standard procedure in most of Korea; apartments can also be set up with Wi-Fi very easily, if it is not already installed.
+Outside of the big cities, ADSL lines are standard throughout most of Korea and, if it hasn't already been installed, then apartments can easily be set up with Wi-Fi options.

-KT Broadband, SK Telecom and CJ Hellovision are the biggest Internet providers and offer good service at affordable prices.
+KT Broadband, SK Telecom and CJ Hellovision are some of the biggest internet providers and offer good service at affordable prices.
 Expats wanting to set up an account will need an Alien Registration Card (ARC).

-For people on the move, Internet cafés, known as PC Bangs, are everywhere in South Korea.
+For people on the move, internet cafés, known as PC Bangs, are everywhere in South Korea.
 Expats will have no problems getting computer access if they need it, even in the most remote areas.
-Wi-Fi is also freely available in many public spaces, for expats to use.
+Wi-Fi is also freely available in many public spaces.

 Telephones in South Korea

-There are three telephone operators in South Korea: SK Telecom, Korea Telecom (KT) and LG Uplus.
+There are three telephone and mobile operators in South Korea: SK Telecom, Korea Telecom (KT) and LG Uplus.
 All three offer good customer service available in English.

-Mobile phones or “handyphones” are by far the most popular means of communication in South Korea.
+Mobile phones or are by far the most popular means of communication in South Korea.

 Affordable contracts are available in addition to prepaid options.
-Many expatriates sign up for a two-year contract with the least possible amount of call time, but with unlimited data, for their smartphone.
-If they then leave before their contract has finished, some will pass on the phone contract to someone else, usually another expatriate that has just arrived, or simply cancel the contract for a fee.
+Many expats sign up for a two-year contract with the least possible amount of call time, but with unlimited data.
+If they then leave before their contract has finished, some will pass on the phone contract to someone else, usually another expat that has just arrived, or simply cancel the contract for a fee.

 In order to sign up for a contract or a prepaid phone, an expat will need their ARC and passport.
 Anyone who doesn’t speak Korean is advised to set up the terms of their agreement in Seoul, where employees are more likely to speak English.